amihalik/ai-emergency-response/README.md

 * Create an interactive web dashboard showing live incidents, caller attributes, background noise details, geolocation, emergency resource assignments, and response times.
 * Allow manual updates and adjustments of incident details and emergency responses.

+### Processing Pipeline

+* Speech-to-text transcription and background noise classification are performed together on the same audio input.
+* The pipeline returns an `Incident` data object containing the transcript and a list of detected background sounds with timestamps and confidence scores.

 ## Technical Stack

 * **Frontend:** Python-based UI framework (e.g., Streamlit, FastAPI with minimal frontend)